 If you have been attempting localization for a while, you read all the above articles, and you are still not succeeding, you must be breaking one of the 5 basic rules described in this article.
 Translation and localization is hard and laborious work— there are no shortcuts!
 Read here to learn the 5 sins that will lead to definite failure and avoid them in your next localization project.

 Would you like to learn more?
-Check out Software Localization eBooks available to you.
+Check out our Localization eBooks available to you upon request.

 Other Useful Software Localization Resources